-An object is destroyed when no object reference points to it.
-In this example, we can break the association between g and the Graph object by redeclaring g so that g once again points to the NULLobject.
+If an object is no longer referenced, i.e. when its reference count is 0, it is destroyed and the memory that held its data becomes available for any other purpose.
+In this example, we can break the association between g and the Graph object by redeclaring g objref g so that g once again points to the NULLobject.
 However, the graph will persist on our screen because it is still referenced by h.
-To get rid of the graph we have to break this final reference, e.g. with the statement h = g
+To get rid of the graph we have to break this final reference, e.g. with the statement h = g world.
+Some of these members are hidden from the outside world (i.e. "private"), but others are visible ("public") and can be accessed from outside the object.
+The syntax for using the public members of an object employs a "dot" notation that is reminiscent of how one accesses an element of a structure in C.